-Cyclosporine can cause serious side effects, including kidney failure or life-threatening infection.
-While using cyclosporine, you will need frequent blood tests to be sure cyclosporine is not causing harmful effects.
+Neoral can cause serious side effects, including kidney failure or life-threatening infection.
+While using this medicine, you will need frequent blood tests to be sure this medicine is not causing harmful effects.

-You should not use this medication if you are allergic to cyclosporine.
-You may not be able to use cyclosporine if you have:
+You should not use Neoral if you are allergic to it.
+You may not be able to use this medicine if you have:

 untreated or uncontrolled high blood pressure; or